climacoinworld/climacoin/README.md

 - gold: in 60 days you receive 18% of the staked tokens.
 The tokens are blocked for 30 days.
 - platinum: in 90 days you receive 30% of the staked tokens.
 The tokens are blocked for 45 days.

+*Staking Mechanism:*

+When choosing to stake tokens and receive the reward in the native token, users accumulate rewards which compound.
+The unstake function will calculate the compounded interest and return the whole amount (stake + compounded reward) to the user.

+*Examples:*

+Given the following package:
+- name: GOLD
+- days: 60
+- daysBlocked: 30
+- compound interest: 18

+If the user stakes $100 worth of TOKEN in the GOLD package, the user will receive 18% of the staked amount each 60 days.
+This staked amount compounds, such that after 120 days, the user receives $139.24 worth of TOKEN instead of just $136 worth of TOKEN.
+Note that the staked amount will be blocked for the first 30 days.

 *Available methods that can be called:*

 1) `getAvailableTokens()`: Get the number of tokens that can be claimed by the beneficiary at that specific moment in time.
 Can be called by anyone.